What's kickin' in partial tidal disruption events?: Acknowledgements

 \section{Acknowledgements}

 E.R.C.~acknowledges support from NASA through the Astrophysics Theory Program, grant 80NSSC24K0897.
 C.J.N.~acknowledges support from the Science and Technology Facilities Council (grant No. ST/Y000544/1) and from the Leverhulme Trust (grant No. RPG-2021-380).
+We thank the anonymous referee for useful feedback that improved the clarity of the work.